-Kevin Daft, one of the top quarterbacks in UC Davis history and a longtime assistant coach at the University of California, returned to his alma mater for the 2012 season and enters his fourth year on the coaching staff.
+Kevin Daft, one of the top quarterbacks in UC Davis history and a longtime assistant coach at the University of California, returned to his alma mater for the 2012 season and enters his fifth year on the coaching staff.
 He assumed offensive coordinator duties under new head coach Ron Gould after serving as co-offensive coordinator and wide receivers coach in 2012.

 Daft helped oversee and Aggie offense in 2012 that averaged 136.5 ypg. on the ground, a marked improvement from the previous season.
 The passing game also flourished once again, averaging 233.5 ypg., 38th-best among FCS teams.
 Included in UC Davis' output was an impressive effort at Idaho State when the Aggies amassed 35 first downs, 331 rushing yards and 309 more through the air while beating the Bengals 52-45.

 Daft came back to UC Davis after spending the 2011 season as a wide receivers coach for the United Football League's Omaha Nighthawks.
 Prior to that, he spent seven seasons on the coaching staff at Cal, including three seasons (2008-10) as the Golden Bears' wide receivers coach and one season working with the quarterbacks (2007).
 Daft was Cal's graduate assistant from 2004-06, working with the offensive line and assisting with game planning, opponent scouting and individual player development.
 He began his coaching career at UC Davis, directing quarterbacks during the 2003 season as a volunteer assistant.